Notifications

 placeholder, which can be placed into the content of the system’s default notifications.

-For self-managed projects, you can configure the notification service domain using the SystemEmailOptions.ServiceDomain
+For private cloud projects, you can configure the notification service domain using the SystemEmailOptions.ServiceDomain

 property and .NET configuration providers.
 For more information about startup options and examples, see Startup options in configuration files.